-Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Response by project team 2000 an application decided on the basis of irrelevant considerations will be unlawful.
+Comments raised by stakeholders Stakeholder name Organisation/ community Date Source Response Secunda secondary particulates contribute 75% - 88% of total predicted PM (due to higher background ammonia concentrations with which NO 2 and SO 2 will associate to form aerosols).
 The conversion of SO 2 emissions from a refinery into particulate matter is not a trivial matter.
 SO 2 emissions from a refinery are much greater than PM emissions.
 In Sasolburg, NO 2 levels are in compliance with NAAQSs.
 However, we must apply the sample principle with NO 2 emissions as with SO 2 emissions since conversion of NO 2 emissions to nitric acid aerosols (particulates) is also well established.
 In areas such as Sasolburg where PM levels are not in compliance with AAQS, no postponements on limits on NO 2 emissions should be granted.
-Ms Angela Andrews LRC 27 Oct 2014 LRC Submission The AIR indeed considers the impact of secondary particulates (in the form of sulphates and nitrates) from Sasol's SO 2 and NOx emissions, and this is included in the predicted values for ambient PM impacts in all applicable graphs, as explained in Section 5.1.8.1.3 of the AIR, and in responses to comments above.
+Ms Angela Andrews Legal Resource Centre 27 Oct 2014 LRC Submission The AIR indeed considers the impact of secondary particulates (in the form of sulphates and nitrates) from Sasol's SO2 and NOx emissions, and this is included in the predicted values for ambient PM impacts in all applicable graphs, as explained in Section 5.1.8.1.3 of the AIR, and in responses to comments above.
 Note that the methodology for estimating the conversion of SO 2 and NOx to secondary particulates was included in the further independent peer review of the AIR.
 That peer review document is also made available to the public.
 The objects of AQA are to give effect to section 24(b) of the Constitution in order to enhance the quality of ambient air for the sake of securing an environment that is not harmful to health and well-being.
-The Preamble to AQA Ms Angela Andrews LRC 27 Oct 2014 LRC Submission Noted.
+The Preamble to AQA recognises the impacts of air pollution on the health Ms Angela Andrews Legal Resource Centre 27 Oct 2014 LRC Submission Noted.
 Sasol and Natref re-iterate that the NAQO, in exercising her discretion, must take into account all relevant considerations including all the NEMA principles.
 The objects of the NEMAQA also include reasonable measures for securing ecologically sustainable development while promoting justifiable economic and social development.

-Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Response by project team
+Comments raised by stakeholders Stakeholder name Organisation/ community Date Source Response

-recognises the impacts of name Community

-air pollution on the health

 of vulnerable and

 disadvantaged

 communities and the fact

 that the burden of the

 health impacts associated

 with air pollution fall most

 heavily on the poor who

 carry the high social,

 economic and

 environmental cost that is

 seldom borne by the

 polluter.
 The communities

 of Sasolburg and Secunda

 which are located in close

 proximity to the applicants

 include such communities.

 The Preamble to AQA

 states that "the

 minimisation of pollution

 (emphasis added) through

 vigorous control, cleaner

 technologies and cleaner

 production practices is key

 to ensuring that air quality

 is improved."
 There is a

 general duty on state

 officials in applying this Act

 to apply these principles

 and the NEMA principles.

 Principle 2(4)(c) requires

 environmental justice to be

 pursued so that adverse

 environmental impacts are

 not distributed in such a

 manner as to unfairly

 discriminate against any

+person particularly

+vulnerable and